Yagavi1994/Your-Horoscope/README.md

 - Zodiac Name: The name of the zodiac sign is displayed next to the image, serving as a clear identifier and header for the information that follows.
 - Traits List: Traits of the zodiac sign are presented in a list format.
 The traits begin with the starting letter of the zodiac's name, adding a creative and thematic touch to the content presentation.
 - Colorful Design: The page uses colors that are associated with or complement the zodiac sign, enhancing visual engagement and making the information more appealing.
 - Navigation Options: At the bottom of the page, users are provided with options to navigate back to the menu or exit the application.
-The options are clearly labeled "Enter Y to return to the menu" and "Enter N to exit the game."
+The options are clearly labeled "Enter Y to return to the menu" and "Enter N to exit."

 ##### User Flow: